hitoshi44/minigli/README.md

 }
 ```

+Each property is read from Arguments.
+This is a rule.

  - Arguments consist of Options and Commands.
- - Options are key-value pair given with 1 or 2 "-"s.
+ - Options are key-value pair given with 1 or 2 "-"s. `Longs`, `Shorts`
- - Commands are the rest.
+ - Commands are the rest. `Cmds`

 e.g)